 February 25 – 27, 2026

-Trent D. Buskirk, Professor and Provost Fellow-Data Science and Professor Biostatistics at the School of Data Science and Joint School of Public Health at Old Dominion University, will present a keynote address titled:
+On Thursday 26 February, Trent D. Buskirk, Professor and Provost Fellow-Data Science and Professor Biostatistics at the School of Data Science and Joint School of Public Health at Old Dominion University, presented a keynote address titled:

 Let’s Not Leave Probability Panels to Chance: Why AI Matters for Their Future